2023 Most Popular Architectural Engineering Associate Degree Schools in New York

 The following schools top our list of the Most Popular Architectural Engineering Technology Associate Degree Colleges.

 Our analysis found Suffolk County Community College to be the most popular school for architectural engineering technology students who want to pursue a associate degree in New York.
-Located in the suburb of Selden, Suffolk County Community College is a public school with a fairly large student population.
+Located in the suburb of Selden, Suffolk County Community College is a public college with a very large student population.

 About 31% of the students majoring in AE tech at the school are women while 69% are male.